 Quince, how do I love thee.
 That’s right.
 I have a soft spot in my heart for this exotic fruit (for pomegranates too, remember?).
-I like to eat it as is, skin and all, and I also like it in the form of preserve.
+I like to eat it as is, skin and all, and I also like it in the form of preserves.
 Quince in Azerbaijan is especially delicious and the land of my ancestors, the region of Ordubad, produces the juiciest quince of all, as juicy as apples, and I am not exaggerating.

-Quince Preserve (Heyva Murebbesi)
+Quince Preserves (Heyva Murebbesi)

-2 pounds (1 kg) cored and cut quince (see the recipe) – about 4-5 large quinces
+2 pounds (1 kg) cored and cut quince (see the recipe) (about 4-5 large quinces)

-2 pounds (1 kg) granualated sugar
+2 pounds (1 kg) granulated sugar

 1 cup water

-Pinch of citric acid
+Pinch of citric acid (optional)

 If the quince has fuzz, rub the fruit to remove the fuzz from its surface.
 Quarter and remove the core (do not peel).
 Using a crinkle cutter (see picture below), cut each quarter crosswise into slices, about 1/4 inch (0.5 cm) thick.
 If you don’t have a crinkle cutter, use a regular knife.
-Weigh the quince and make sure it is in the 1×1 ration with the sugar.
+Weigh the quince and make sure it is in the 1-to-1 ratio with the sugar.